HeavyMedl/lists/README.md

 Pass functions to functions to functions to solve complex problems.
 Most of the functions featured in Lists produce new arrays, to reinforce the paradigm of stateless programming, which means "retaining no information about previous events".

 **Disclaimer**: Almost all of these functions are naive recursive definitions.
-The idea behind this library is to maximize problem-solving expressivity, that is, this library provides an alternative toolbox by which to solve computational problems.
+The idea behind this library is to maximize problem-solving expressivity, that is, this library provides an alternative toolbox by which to solve problems.
 This library should be sufficient for most projects but I recommend using UnderscoreJS for problems that require ~1 million iterations until ListsJS provides iterative definitions of its functions.

 -----
 ##Install